MasterJayanX/OneClickAppInstaller/README.md

 [![GitHub release](https://img.shields.io/github/v/release/MasterJayanX/OneClickAppInstaller.svg)](https://github.com/MasterJayanX/OneClickAppInstaller/releases)
 ## English
 ### Description
-OneClickAppInstaller is a simple CLI tool that allows you to create a script to automatically install all of your apps on Windows or Linux with only one click.
-Please note that, at the moment, Ubuntu, Debian and derived distributions are the only supported Linux distributions.
+OneClickAppInstaller is a simple CLI tool that allows you to create a script to automatically install all of your apps on Windows, macOS or Linux with only one click.
 ### Requirements
 Windows: